Fractional Boundary Value Problems and elastic sticky Brownian motions, II: Non-local dynamic boundary conditions on smooth domains: The process

-{\BLUE We discuss on the process $\hat{L}$ to be considered in the time-changed process $\hat{X} = X \circ \hat{L}$.
+We { first} discuss the process $\hat{L}$ to be considered in the time-changed process $\hat{X} := X \circ \hat{L}$.
 The main difficulty in the characterization of this process relies on the fact that $\hat{L}$ depends on the base process $X$, that is the process serving as the base process for the time change leading to $\hat{X}$.
-The random time $\hat{L} = \hat{L}(X)$ of $X$ can be roughly defined as
+The random time $\hat{L} = \hat{L}(X)$ of $X$ can be roughly described as the new clock such that